 We’re using communication sites in SharePoint Online as the default building block for sites that host our major internal business functions now and going forward.
 Communication sites provide a great place to share information with others.
 We can share news, reports, statuses, and other information in a modern, visually compelling format.
-Coupling hub sites with site designs offers some major benefits to the sites that use them and to the content creators that are working with the sites:
+Coupling Hubs with site designs offers some major benefits to the sites that use them and to the content creators who work with the sites:

-- Site designs can be applied at creation or after creation.
-Users can easily create an on-theme, on-brand communication site by selecting a site design at Site Creation time or by clicking Create Site within an existing hub.
+- Site designs can be applied anytime—at creation or after creation.
+Users can easily create an on-theme, on-brand communication site by selecting a site design at site creation time or by selecting Create Site within an existing hub.
 They can also apply a site design manually after creation by selecting an available site design from Settings > Site Information.

-- Easing provisioning by automating repetitive tasks.
-Site designs can be used to install web parts, create lists and libraries, apply conditional formatting, kick off a Microsoft Flow automatically, and much more.
-Application of Site Designs is cumulative—a newly applied site design that changes a value set by a previous site design will overwrite the value set.
+- Automating repetitive tasks simplifies provisioning.
+Site designs can be used to install web parts, create lists and libraries, apply conditional formatting, automatically kick off a Power Automate flow, and much more.
+The application of site designs is cumulative.
+A newly applied site design that changes a value set by a previous site design will overwrite the value set.

-- Admins manage site design permissions at the team and user level.
-Admins on the CSEO team decide which site designs and settings are shown to each team.
-Using security groups, we can control which site designs are visible to our users.
-We’ll use this to ensure proper branding and theming for our major business sites, and we’ll soon use it to ensure consistency of sites across our divisions.
+- Administrators manage site design permissions.
+Administrators on the CSEO team decide which site designs and settings are shown to each team.
+Using security groups, we can control which site designs are visible to and usable by our users.
+The permissions process helps us ensure proper branding and theming for our major business sites as well as consistency of sites across our divisions.

-- Cost savings thanks to modern templates and site designs.
+- Modern templates and site designs reduce costs.
 The new modern templates have democratized the SharePoint site-building experience.
-The design and implementation process for a modern site is much simpler in that building an attractive, responsive site that solves a business need no longer requires a developer in most cases.
-Where development resources are needed, the combination of hubs and site designs with other new features such as the SharePoint Framework mean faster build times for our users.
+In most cases, designing and implementing a modern site that’s attractive and responsive no longer requires a developer.
+For those times when development resources are needed, the combination of Hubs, site designs, and other new features like SPFx mean faster build times for our users.

-The following screenshot shows our internal corporate communications site, MSW, which takes advantage of many of these features:
+Figure 2 shows our internal corporate communications site, MSW, which takes advantage of many of these features.

 SharePoint Framework web parts